 There’s no reason to get overwhelmed and fear that you’ll never be able to eat your favorite foods again.
 Focus on filling up on the healthy things first, so you’re less likely to crave the unhealthy stuff.
-Watch your portion sizes, and practice mindful eating to make sure you give your body what it needs to feel good but not too much more that weighs you down.
+Watch your portion sizes, and practice mindful eating to make sure you give your body what it needs to feel good but not so much that it weighs you down.

-- About one in every three American adults deals with the condition, according to the Centers for Disease Control and Prevention.
+- About one in every two American adults deals with the condition, according to the Centers for Disease Control and Prevention.
 Research shows that about 50 percent of people with high blood pressure fail to control their condition, either because they aren’t aware of the problem or they haven’t made lifestyle changes that promote overall heart health.

 - Foods to eat on a high blood pressure diet include vegetables, fresh fruit, lean proteins, beans and legumes, healthy fats, 100 percent whole grains that are ideally sprouted, and organic, unsweetened dairy products.

 - The DASH diet is an excellent high blood pressure diet.
 In addition to lowering high blood pressure, the DASH diet also aids in weight loss, lowering cholesterol, and preventing or controlling diabetes.